 The engagements reviewed each year are selected on a risk-based approach, emphasising audit engagements that are large, complex or of significant public interest, including elements of unpredictability.
-The Global AQR program includes detailed riskfocused file reviews covering a large sample of listed and non-listed audit engagements, and public interest entities and non-public interest entities, to measure compliance with internal policies and procedures, EY GAM requirements, and relevant local professional standards and regulatory requirements.
-It also includes reviews of a sample of non-audit engagements.
-These measure compliance with the relevant professional standards, and internal policies and procedures that should be applied in executing non-audit services.
+The Global AQR program includes detailed risk-focused file reviews covering a large sample of listed and non-listed audit engagements, and public interest entities and non-public interest entities, to measure compliance with internal policies and procedures: EY GAM requirements: and relevant local professional standards and regulatory requirements.
+It also includes reviews of a sample of non-audit assurance engagements performed by audit engagement teams.
+These measure compliance with the relevant professional standards, and internal policies and procedures that should be applied in executing non-audit assurance services.
 In addition, practice-level reviews are performed to assess compliance with quality control policies and procedures in the functional areas set out in ISQC 1.

 The Global AQR program complements external practice monitoring and inspection activities, such as inspection programs executed by audit regulators and external peer reviews.
+It also informs us of our compliance with regulatory requirements, professional standards, and policies and procedures.

-AQR reviewers and team leaders are selected for their skills and professional competence in accounting and auditing, as well as their industry specialisation; they often work in the Global AQR program for a number of years and are highly skilled in the execution of the program.
-Team leaders and reviewers are assigned to inspections outside of their home location and are independent of the audit teams reviewed.
+AQR reviewers and team leaders are selected for their skills and professional competence in accounting and auditing, as well as their industry specialisation; they have often participated in the Global AQR program for a number of years and are highly skilled in the execution of the program.
+Team leaders and reviewers are independent of the engagements and teams they are reviewing and are normally assigned to inspections outside of their home location.